aaronlelevier/textress_project/docs/_todo.rst

     - JsonB - Should this Just be a JsonB field in each Hotel object ??

-My Account:
+:My Account:

     - change name to be "Account Info", with 2 sub categories ->

         1. Update Profile Info
         2. Update Hotel Info

+:Manage Users:

-Manage Users: - User List needs a field for "Group" of the User. i.e. admin, manager, etc...
+    User List needs a field for "Group" of the User. i.e. admin, manager, etc...

+:Accounting:

+    Make sure all balances of funds line up

+:Redis Cache SMS Used:

+    For every "X" number of SMS Used, check if Account needs to be recharged. i.e. every 100

+    Entry points: ``send_message`` / ``receive_message``

+    Use python-redis

+    Key pattern in Redis to store this info: ``<hotel.id>:sms``

 Before Production